AguaClara/horizontal_filtration-DEPRECATED/DimensionalAnalysis.md

 print(box_height.to(u.inch)) #must be 0.25 less than actual because of thickness of the box floor ordered print(filter_width.to(u.inch)) #must be 0.25*2 less than actual because of thickness of walls on either side print('The height of the tank should be at least',box_height.to(u.inch),'with a cross-sectional width of',filter_width.to(u.inch),'(thicknesses omitted).')
->>> height is 23.73, criss sectional witdh at least 4.71
+>>> height is 23.72 inches, cross sectional width of 17.46 inches
 ```

 Another aspect of design that the team will need to  determine is the dimensions of the filter shelves that will prevent sand from leaving the filter.
 Determining these dimensions involves the settling velocity of sand, distance between shelves (S), number of holes, and the forces that will be acting on the shelves during normal operation and during backwash.